learntocloud/learn-to-cloud/phase4/README.md

 ## How does this phase apply to Cloud?

-DevOps is all about getting your solutions to run efficiently.
+DevOps is all about getting your solutions to run efficiently from deployment to updates.
 It's not specific to Cloud, as you can implement DevOps practices on-prem as well.

-DevOps is a model, where development and operations teams are no longer isolated.
+DevOps is a culture, where development and operations teams are no longer isolated.
 These two groups are converged into a single group where the engineers work across the whole application lifecycle, from development and test to deployment to operations, and foster a scope of abilities not restricted to a single function.

 Read up on what DevOps is.
 Each cloud platform has a suite of DevOps tools, I've linked a few articles here: